Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

   - <img width="512" height="37" alt="2026-02-22-00:39:59" src="https://github.com/user-attachments/assets/5ce35a65-b57d-44f7-afb6-4cbfeb927358" />
   - <img width="184" height="81" alt="2026-02-22-00:40:12" src="https://github.com/user-attachments/assets/1c4886fa-3369-413e-82ac-56dad2a425fe" />

-We can see that the values are not equal, and next up we have a `jump not zero` instruction, which then jumps over the section marked in red
+We can see that the values are not equal, and next up we have a `jump not equal` instruction, which then jumps over the section marked in red
   - <img width="812" height="438" alt="2026-02-22-00:43:15" src="https://github.com/user-attachments/assets/58ef8bb5-1c00-4903-8e8e-296fa3fa1565" />

 I wanted to know what's going on inside, so I did some more digging.